About Tamar Peretz

 The site is organized into five content layers:

-- How-to — step-by-step procedures for common AI tasks and review flows
+- Guides — step-by-step procedures for common AI tasks and review flows

-- Prompt library — reusable prompt assets, workflow files, and components
+- Prompts — reusable prompt templates, workflow files, and optional components

 - Policies — operating rules that tighten evidence boundaries, output constraints, and fail-closed behavior